loteoo/hyperstatic-demo/src/app/pages/Home/home.md

 For this demo, the statuses for each link is being shown with an icon, but usually, this would all be transparent to the user.

+You can [throttle your network](https://css-tricks.com/throttling-the-network/) to simulate a slow connection and reload the page.
+Try a 3G connection to see how the site reacts on slow networks.
+The pre-loading of sub pages should be less agressive (mouse hover only).